RiyaAgrawal17/realtime-pizza/README.md

-There is also a feature of updating the process from oreder accepting to delivering the order for the admin.
+There is also a feature of updating the process from order accepting to delivering the order for the admin.
 And user can get this information in real time.

 # How to use this repository?
 $ Use git clone